-Invoices to returning registered students are sent electronically.
-An email will be sent to each student's New School email address (@newschool.edu) notifying him or her that the invoice is ready to view through the MyNewSchool Internet portal.
+Invoices are sent to returning registered students electronically.
+An email is sent to each student's New School email address (@newschool.edu) notifying him or her that the invoice is ready to be viewed through the MyNewSchool Internet portal.
 The fall returning student invoices will be available for viewing in early July, with a payment (or payment arrangement) due date of August 10; invoices for the spring semester will be available in December, with a payment (or payment arrangement) due date of January 10.
 The invoice will contain all current financial aid as of the date of the invoice.

 Some new incoming students will register during the summer months in advance of the fall term and will be invoiced before the start of the term.
 The payment (or payment arrangement) due date for these students will be provided on the invoice.

-Both new and returning students who register just before the start of classes must pay their tuition and fees (and housingm if applicable) in full, less approved financial aid awards, or make approved payment arrangements (degree students only) with Student Financial Services at the point of registration.
-You can make payment at my.newschool.edu (by credit card and/or checking or savings account) or at the Student Financial Services Cashiering Office, located on the lower level of 72 Fifth Avenue.
+Both new and returning students who register just before the start of classes must pay their tuition and fees (and housing if applicable) in full, less approved financial aid awards, or make approved payment arrangements (degree students only) with Student Financial Services at the point of registration.
+You can make payment at my.newschool.edu (by credit card and/or checking or savings account) or at the Cashiering Office, located on the fourth floor of 72 Fifth Avenue.

-Registration is not complete until payment or payment arrangements have been made (see descriptions of Monthly Payment Plan and verification of employer reimbursement below).
+Registration is not complete until payment or payment arrangements have been made.
 Payment for continuing and adult education and certificate students must accompany the registration.

-Accepted forms of payment: Payment can be made by Visa, MasterCard, American Express, check (US funds only), money order, travelers check, cash (in person only), and wire transfer (see instructions below).
+Payment can be made by Visa, MasterCard, American Express, Discover, check (U.S. funds only), money order, traveler's check, cash (in person only), and wire transfer (see instructions below).
 We encourage students to make payments online at MyNewSchool for timely, accurate, and secure posting.
 Online payment can be made with a checking or savings account, Visa, MasterCard, or American Express.